 Local authority building regulation applications

-In all cases a copy of your installers 'Electrical Installation Certificate compliant with BS 7671' MUST BE provided to the Local Authority and the building owner.
+In all cases a copy of your installer's 'Electrical Installation Certificate compliant with BS 7671' MUST BE provided to us and the building owner.

-You must also arrange for a 'Competent Person Scheme' member to undertake sufficient installation inspections (prior to covering of wires) and completion testing inspections in accordance with BS 7671.
-Sufficient inspections are to be made to allow the 'Competent Person' to sign a Electrical Installation Test Certificate compliant with BS 7671 and any defective work found will have to be corrected as required.
-In all cases this certificate must also be provided to the Local Authority with a copy provided to the building owner.
+You must arrange for a 'Competent Person Scheme' member to undertake sufficient installation inspections (prior to covering of wires) and completion testing inspections in accordance with BS 7671.
+Sufficient inspections are to be made to allow the 'Competent Person' to sign an Electrical Installation Test Certificate compliant with BS 7671.
+Any defective work found will have to be corrected as required.
+In all cases this certificate must also be provided to us with a copy provided to the building owner.

-If using a competent person - on completion of the electrical works the person ordering the work should receive a signed 'Building Regulations Self-Certification Certificate' issued under the ODPM Competent Person Scheme (Copy to be provided to the Local Authority within 30 days of the works completion by installer).
+If using a competent person, on completion of the electrical works the person ordering the work should receive a signed 'Building Regulations Self-Certification Certificate'.
+This is issued under the ODPM Competent Person Scheme.
+A copy is to be provided to us within 30 days of the works completion by installer.
 Please ensure you installer does this to avoid legal action being taken against you.

-Also, the person ordering the work should also receive a duly completed Electrical Installation Certificate compliant with BS 7671.
-It is important that this certificate is made out and signed by the competent person / persons who carried out the design, construction, inspection and testing works.
+The person ordering the work should also receive a duly completed Electrical Installation Certificate compliant with BS 7671.
+It is important that this certificate is made out and signed by the competent person/persons who carried out the design, construction, inspection and testing works.

 What happens if I do not make a building regulation application or use a 'competent person'?

-Examples of electrical works requiring regulation application or installation by competent person (notifiable works)
+Examples of electrical works requiring regulation application or installation by a competent person (notifiable works)